Skylon (spacecraft): Support facilities

 A special runway will be required for launch: it needs to be reinforced to tolerate the high equivalent single wheel load; necessitated by the Skylon's 325 tonnes takeoff weight; it will need to have heat resistant sections at the start of the take-off run and at the rotation zone; and it will have to be 5.9 km long to allow the Skylon to accelerate to its 155 m/s rotation speed, yet still have 1500 m to abort the launch and brake to a standstill if required.
+At nearly 20,000 feet, this would be the longest paved runway in the world.
 The Skylon would be able to land on a 3.2 km Code F civil runway.

 When on the ground, it would undergo inspection and necessary maintenance, with a turnaround time of approximately two days, and be able to complete at least 200 orbital flights per vehicle.